VisualDivider486/Domain-Reputation/README.md

 - Domain names are sent to VirusTotal's API to retrieve public threat data — the same data available on their website
 - No analytics, no tracking, no ads

----

-## Publishing to the Chrome Web Store

-If you want to publish this publicly:

-1. Pay the one-time **$5 developer registration fee** at the [Chrome Web Store Developer Dashboard](https://chrome.google.com/webstore/devconsole)
-2. Prepare a 128×128 icon, at least one screenshot (1280×800), and a privacy policy
-3. Zip the extension folder and upload it
-4. Fill in the store listing and submit for review (usually a few days)

-Alternatively, publish for **free** on the [Microsoft Edge Add-ons Store](https://partner.microsoft.com/en-us/dashboard/microsoftedge/overview).

----

 ## Contributing